 Based off of horror-master Stephen King’s novel of the same name, this Kubrickian nightmare of a coldly amazing movie is one of the best psychological thriller/horror movies ever made.
 Though King wasn’t a fan, Stanley Kubrick turns Jack Torrance (Jack Nicholson) into a calculating and chilling killer who stalks his family from inside an empty, haunted Colorado hotel that’s snowbound in the dead of winter.
 A final, fatal tramp through a frozen labyrinth outside of the evil resort chills to the bone.

 Raiders of the Lost Ark (1981)

 This Steven Spielberg-helmed nod to the serial films of George Lucas’s youth, who provided the story, is considered one of the greatest action-adventure movies of all time.
 It follows roguish history professor and antiquities aficionado Henry “Indiana” Jones (Harrison Ford) as he liberates golden idols in the jungles of South America, breaks hearts, and beats up Nazis in the ultimate quest to find the Ark of the Covenant, a Biblical doomsday weapon.
-A feel-good hero movie should definitely be one of your 40 Things to be Thankful for in 2017.

 Blade Runner (1982)

 Bursting on to early ’80s screens to little acclaim, this fully-realized and imagined future shock of a damaged and partially destroyed Los Angeles in 2019.
 Synthetic humans called replicants designed to do the most dangerous (and degrading) work for humans have infiltrated society and Rick Deckard (Ford) has to hunt them down without regard for their nascent dreams of humanity.
 This ground-breaking film informed everything from cyberpunk to video games.